TECH TIPS - HDR EXPLAINED

 IS HDR THE SAME AS 4K?

 HDR is separate to 4K but due to them both being fairly modern technologies they are often linked together when buying Blu-Ray Players, TVs and games consoles.
-Certain providers such as Netflix, Sky and Virgin support HDR alongside 4K when broadcasting 4K content.
-4K, as you will discover in our Video Resolutions FAQ (link to HDR to UHD), refers to a specific resolution whereas HDR is more concerned with accurate colour reproduction and contrast.
+Certain providers such as Netflix, Sky and Foxtel support HDR alongside 4K when broadcasting 4K content.
+4K, as you will discover in our Video Resolutions FAQ, refers to a specific resolution whereas HDR is more concerned with accurate colour reproduction and contrast.